infinum/qa-handbook/Automation/Locators.md

 ## Which locator to use?

-It seems pretty straightforward: "simply copy the locator and put it into your code".
+It seems pretty straightforward: "copy the locator and paste it into your code".
 Just in case, you decide to go online to search for some useful information in hope to find the best locator strategy ever.
 First, you come across blog posts and articles naming different locators without saying much about them.
 Then, you read about people having different opinions.
 For some, ID is the best approach, others prefer Accessibility ID, and then there are those that only use XPath.
 Finally, you hear people arguing about which one is faster, as if difference is measured in days and not milliseconds.
+And then you get confused.

 Which one to choose?
 Generally speaking, just go with the most reliable one.